Fr. Silvio Kaberia

 Valerie graduated from Berea College with a Bachelor’s degree in Child Development.
 She has always enjoyed children’s ministries and has been involved in them as a volunteer, since high school.
 Growing up in a strong Catholic home, attending CCD classes, as well as a Catholic high school, Valerie learned how important it was to have a strong Catholic faith and that it is vital to give our children that same strong foundation by sharing our faith with them.

-Valerie, originally from Akron, Ohio, lives just outside of Bridgewater with her husband, Russ, along with 3 of their teen children and 1 nephew.
-They also have 2 adult “children” as well.
-Evenings and weekends, if she is not at a church event or meeting, you can find her attending one of her kids high school activities or sporting events.
-She also enjoys teaching Group Fitness classes at Gold’s Gym.
+Valerie, originally from Akron, Ohio, lives just outside of Bridgewater with her husband, Russ, along with a few of their children who are now young adults.
+Evenings and weekends, if she is not at a church event or meeting, you can find her enjoying time with her family.
+She also enjoys teaching Group Fitness classes at Valley Fitness.
 Any remaining free time, she enjoys reading and working in the yard.